 - Significant falls

-- Physical entrapment (i.e. car accident with victim trapped in the vehicle)
+- Physical entrapment (i.e. car accident with a victim trapped in the vehicle)

 What Happens When You Request Emergency Medical Services